Butter scones are the most common type that people like to eat. These are the ones that you often see people eating alongside tea or coffee.

 This can be a good option for vegetarians, too.
 All-vegetable shortening contains no dairy, and that makes it perfect for those who are lactose intolerant.

 The only problem is that it won’t add flavor to the scones.
-So while it can work out fine, it’s going to be necessary to add flavor to the scones in some other way.
+So while it can work out fine, it’s going to be necessary to add flavor in some other way.

 What About Lard?